massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

     az group list
     ```

-1. At the prompt, enter the following command, and then select Enter to find a list of possible commands to delete a resource group:
+1. At the command prompt, enter the following command, and then select Enter to find a list of possible commands to delete a resource group:

     ```
     az group delete --help